 Funding New Locomotives and Rolling Stock

-In addition £113,000 was approved for rolling stock projects, including building ten new heavy express engines and 15 heavy goods engines, finishing the 60 vestibule cars for intercolonial and country express trains, building 100 additional corridor cars with lavatories for long distance branch lines, purchase of 350 steel medium sized open wagons, 50 steel 2,000 gallon water tank trucks and 150 louvred vans, and continuing the fitting of Westinghouse brakes.
-It was just a continuation of the much criticised policies of Richard Speight and Allison Smith, but The Age didn’t notice.
+In addition £113,000 was approved in 1898 for rolling stock projects.
+These included building ten new heavy express engines and 15 heavy goods engines; finishing the 60 vestibule cars for intercolonial and country express trains; building 100 additional corridor cars with lavatories for long distance branch lines; purchase of 350 steel medium sized open wagons; 50 steel 2,000 gallon water tank wagons; 150 louvred vans, and continuing the fitting of Westinghouse brakes.
+It was just a continuation of the much criticised policies of Speight and Allison Smith, but The Age didn’t notice!

 But the little 2-6-2 tank engine was indeed a giant among 2’6” gauge locomotives.
 Contemporary with its supply, Baldwin made very similar 3’6” gauge versions for the Natal Government Railways and the New Zealand Railways.
-The NGR engine was smaller than the NA, while the NZR’s were marginally larger.
+The engine for Natal was smaller than the NA, while those for New Zealand were marginally larger.
 Baldwin were masters at quickly adapting their designs to customer’s specifications, and produced the NA by taking a 3’6” gauge design and placing the wheels inside the frames and reducing the size of the boiler.

 The big Consolidation was unloaded from the S.S.
 Tolosa at the Railway Pier, Williamstown, on 9th May 1900, having left New York on 2nd March.
-It was taken to the Newport Workshops and assembled in ten days, emerging as V499.
+It was taken to the Newport Workshops and assembled in ten days, emerging as V 499.
 It ran tests in early June, including one on the Bendigo line, where its appearance impressed a local journalist, who found it ‘very imposing and …a striking example of the engineering art.’
-Woodroffe must have been pleased: he had been advocating the use of Consolidation locomotives for at least seven years.
-Not as big as the NSW T class, he had specified its axle load be light enough to run on the South Gippsland line.
-During testing, No.499 managed a 400 ton goods train with ease on the mainline to Bendigo, where 270 tons was the full load for the largest 0-6-0’s.
-It also lifted nearly three times the load from the Outtrim and Jumbunna mines as any previous engine, and on a special test with the Dynagraph car attached behind the tender it managed a ‘mammoth’ 780 ton coal train from Nyora to Melbourne.
-(The Dynagraph car was an initiative of Woodroffe’s and marked the beginning of scientific testing and a new era in the VR’s locomotive design capability.
-In 1896 an old four-wheeled carriage was converted to a test car, incorporating a dynagraph to measure the force exerted by a locomotive).
+Woodroffe must have been pleased for he had been advocating the use of Consolidation locomotives for at least seven years.

 The Vauclain Compounds